Ik Junoon (Paint It Red): Music video

 The La Tomatina festival of Spain was re-created for the shoot of the song.
 It was shot in Buñol, Valencia, Spain.
 Almost 16 tons of tomatoes were used for the shoot and they were flown in from Portugal.
 The import of tomatoes itself cost the producers about ₹ 1 crore.
 The song features Hrithik Roshan, Abhay Deol, Farhan Akhtar, Katrina Kaif and Ariadna Cabrol.
 The actors had to clean themselves up with hot water after every shot.
 They all were so sick of tomatoes after the shoot, that they couldn't eat any dish containing tomatoes for weeks.

 Reception

 Bollywood Hungama described the song as, "full of 'masti', 'maza' and energy through visuals with the sound being totally subtle."
 The Rediff review remarked, "a sublime rhythm and minimalist ambience to work up a state of ecstasy which is irresistible".

 Chart performance

 The song was an instant hit and rocked the music charts, as it entered the Radio Mirchi Top 20 list of the week at #1 and regained and maintained its #1 spot in third week, after dropping to #2 in the second week.
-The song made its entry in the Planet Bollywood charts at #6 and climbed two spots to #4 in one week.
+The song made its entry in the PlanetBollywood.com charts at #6 and climbed two spots to #4 in one week.
 At the BBC Asian Charts, the song debuted at #40 and leaped to #7 in 6 weeks.